-Do you own or work in a small architecture/contractor firm?
+Do you own or work in a small architecture or contractor firm?

-You have always more urgent things to do—working on projects and trying to meet deadlines, talking with prospects, drafting proposals, pleasing customers, administration and invoicing… the list goes on.
+You have always more urgent things to do—working on projects and trying to meet deadlines, talking with prospects, drafting proposals, pleasing clients, administration and invoicing… the list goes on.

 In busy times, it may seem like you don’t have time for marketing.
 But that means you’ll have fewer projects later on.

 Marketing and communication is growing increasingly important though for architects and contractors, as illustrates this quote that Harold Linton – Professor or Art at the George Mason University – shared with me for this article: